HL7/PDDI-CDS/pages/_includes/start.md

 This section describes the components and processes of the Clinical Reasoning module used for the PDDI CDS artifacts.
 The Clinical Reasoning Module provides resources and operations to enable sharing and evaluation of clinical knowledge artifacts.
 The Clinical Reasoning Module for the PDDI CDS artifacts encompasses the `PlanDefinition, RequestGroup, DetectedIssue,` and CQL libraries.

 ### PlanDefinition
+{:.no_toc}
 In the FHIR resource workflow, the `PlanDefinition` is categorized as a definition.
 Resources in this category define an action that can occur with a patient.
 There are three main elements of the PlanDefinition that are used for the PDDI CDS instances.
-These include `TriggerDefinition`, `Condition`, and `Action.`
+These elements include `TriggerDefinition`, `Condition`, and `Action.`
 ##### TriggerDefinition
 {:.no_toc}
 The `TriggerDefinition` uses the Name Event, which allows triggering of an event opposed to a scheduled or fixed event.
 The TriggerDefinition for the PDDI CDS is based on the CDS Hooks requests `medication-prescribe` and `medication-select.`